NBKRedSpy/Stacklands-NewLanguageLoader/SteamReadMe.txt

 This mod allows users to create translations for Stacklands.
 No software development skills required.

+[h1]Important[/h1]

+Prior to 1.1.0 there was a bug where in certain situations, the selected language would not stay after the game restarted.
+This has been fixed.

 [h1]Character/Symbol Notes[/h1]

 The game's default font supports many non English characters/symbols, but there may be some missing for certain languages.